-Base Currency: US Dollars (USD); Business Day: Every day when the following are open for business: US Federal banks; andThe New York Stock Exchange; With the exception of
+- US Federal banks; and - The New York Stock Exchange;

-Easter Monday, May 1st, the w Christmas Day as observed by and any such other days as the Boa to time determine; the New York Stock Exchange; Dealing Day / Non-Dealing Day: Dealing Day means a Business Day.
-A list outlining the expected Non-Dealing Days for the Fund throughout the year is available in the Investor Notices and Policies section at wellington.com .
-In the event that an unexpected No Fund, this list will be updated as so an ad-hoc basis and specific com advance, where possible, to wellington.com , or via email. on as reasonably practicable on Dealing Deadline: The deadline for subscription, conversion and redemption orders to be received by the Transfer Agent will be as follows: Dealing Deadline (day) Dealing Deadline (time) Any Dealing Day 3 :00 pm CET (Luxembourg time) Settlement Date: For payment of Shares subscribed for, this means: Settlement Date (day) Settlement date (time) Two Business Days following the 4:00 pm (New York time) relevant Dealing Day (T+ 2) For Share Class A: Three Business Days following the relevant Dealing Day (T+3) For payment of redemption proceed ls, this means:
+- Easter Monday, May 1st, the weekday prior to and following Christmas Day as observed by the New York Stock Exchange; and - o any such other days as the Board of Directors may from time to time determine;

+Dealing Day means a Business Day.

+A list outlining the expected Non-Dealing Days for the Fund throughout the year is available in the Investor Notices and Policies section at wellington.com.

+In the event that an unexpected Non-Dealing Day is called for the Fund, this list will be updated as soon as reasonably practicable on an ad-hoc basis and specific communications will be made in advance, where possible, to affected Shareholders on wellington.com, or via email.

+The deadline for subscription, conversion and redemption orders to be received by the Transfer Agent will be as follows:

+Dealing Deadline (day) Dealing Deadline (time)

+Any Dealing Day 3:00 pm CET (Luxembourg

+time)

+Settlement Date (day) Settlement date (time)

+Two Business Days following the 4:00 pm (New York time)

+relevant Dealing Day (T+2)

+For Share Class A: Three

+Business Days following the

+relevant Dealing Day (T+3)

-Under normal circumstances As a maximum Three Business Days following 10 Business Days following the relevant Dealing Day (T+3) the relevant Dealing Day an investment in the Fund.
+Under normal circumstances As a maximum Two Business Days following the relevant Dealing Day (T+2) 10 Business Days following the relevant Dealing Day For Share Class A: Three Business Days following the relevant Dealing Day (T+3)

+Potential investors' attention is drawn the section headed Risk Factors in the Prospectus which potential investors should consider before investing in the Fund.
+Set out below are the principal risks associated with an investment in the Fund.
 This list is not intended to be exhaustive and potential investors should review this Supplement and the Prospectus in their entirety and consult with their professional advisers, before making an application for Shares.
 There can be no assurance that the Fund will achieve its objective.
 The principal risks, which are described in the Risk Factors section of the Prospectus, are as follows: